huggingface/open-r1/slurm/piston/README.md

 # Piston workers (local docker)
 This will launch a single worker in a docker container.
 Consider launching multiple workers for better scalability.
 Replace 2000 with the port you want to use.
+Make sure to change `/path/to/local/packages` to the path you want to persist for package installs.

 ```bash
 docker run -d \
   --name piston_worker \